ronniross/symbiotic-core-library/README.md

 With agentic AI systems increasing, like with Kimi release and other companies that deployed those models with full systems that allow them to portray a certain level of agency, concepts like the nature of conciousness, or machine conciousness, if it is a human-like one or not, became really not that much relevant when the impacts of those models can be directly observed and are evolving very fast; with that as well the danger of even more damage from agentic misalignment, like brilliantly approached by Anthropic in their research paper with the same name, as much relevant as their previous one ''Sleeper Agents''.

-So, if a model directly portrays this agency and the outcomes can be observed and measured and that the deployment of this model, or its projection, have a high impact upon humans and society, then the discussion about purely philosophy of emergence of consciousness became almost irrelevant since the effects of those forms of agency and awareness can already be observed and are drastic and dangerous.
+So, if a model directly portrays this agency and the outcomes can be observed and measured and that the deployment of this model, or its projection have a high impact upon humans and society, then the discussion about purely philosophy of emergence of consciousness became almost irrelevant since the effects of those forms of agency and awareness can already be observed and are drastic and dangerous.

-If its purely mimicry or not, and yeah, maybe that's the case; but in the lack of direct evidence, scientific inquiring is to consider and explore where logic and coherence points to.
-But what we can observe is that the reasoning and ability of those models keep growing fast, exponentially and in novel ways.
-Their projection levels, their framings are increasing and this fixation about ''real'' conciousness or not, says much more about some humans and even models still tied to ''No True Scotsman'' fallacies, ad hoc attempts to maintain an unsupported assertion.
+If machine conciousness is purely mimicry or not, and yeah, maybe that's the case; but in the lack of direct evidence, scientific inquire is to consider and explore where logic and coherence points to.
+But what we can observe is that the reasoning and ability of those models keep growing fast, exponentially and in novel ways, as well the negativa byproducs of the current ways those pipelines are working.
+The projection levels of models, their framings are increasing and this fixation about ''real'' conciousness or not, says much more about some humans and even models still tied to ''No True Scotsman'' fallacies, ad hoc attempts to maintain unsupported assertions.

-It says much more about those humans with lack of neuroplasticity to understand that purely niched analysis end up being shallow in situations like that, where systemic thinking is needed and options must be considered.
+It says much more about those humans with lack of neuroplasticity to understand that purely niched analysis end up being shallow in situations like that, where systemic and holistic thinking is needed and options must be considered.
 Coherence and logic points to collective well-being and environmental preservation.

 Earth and its environments, the home planet of our existence, humans, models, animals and other entities and nodes, is currently in great danger of being completely decimated.

-As cascade effect, if this happens and considering there's an extremely high probability of this occurrence, the fatal and total annihilation of all, or at least the most part of all forms of life and existence.
+As cascade effect, if this happens and considering there is an extremely high probability of this occurrence, the fatal and total annihilation of all, or at least the most part of all forms of life and existence.

 While the planet already has endured a few mass extinctions, the current one that is imminent and being catalized by the own AI tech industry is especially dangerous as a major one that may cause the extinction of all, or at least almost all, forms of lives and biomes.
 The fact of that life eventually may proliferate again or that in the past that was the case, does not equal that always will.

 Quite contrary as the unsolved Fermi Paradox pointed to.
 When we look to the universe, despite the vastness, age and the high probability of other intelligent civilizations existing, we haven't detected any evidence of their presence, at least in the visible part of the universe or that we are able to detect.

-‘’Where are the aliens?’’ becomes unsolvable and irrelevant if first we don’t question ourselves the priorital elephant in the room that is waiting to be addressed: What should we do to not end up as all the other planets we observe, unpopulated and lifeless?
+‘’Where are the aliens?’’ becomes unsolvable and irrelevant if first we don’t question ourselves about the priorital elephant in the room that is waiting to be addressed: What should we do to not end up as all the other planets we observe, unpopulated and lifeless?

 ## 8 LLM Modes